Krazete/sgm/process.md

 - AssetStudio is used for extracting most files because it's easier to use and exports assets in a nicely structured way.
 - UABE is used for extracting scripts because it rebuilds scripts and formats them as JSON; AssetStudio pretty much only exports reference pointers.
 - The palletized portraits don't appear to be within the APK.
+- It looks like Il2CppDumper (or UABE, idk) doesn't work properly with version 2.7.0 of the APK.